 As our small groups wind down for summer, some look forward to well-deserved rest, some plan to serve as hosts for our summer coffee times or meet informally for a mid-summer picnic, some are deciding now what they might study together come fall.
 If you're interested in a topical study, I can happily recommend the … Continue reading Resources for Small Groups

 When I first learned that one of my sister Redbuds planned to write a book about entrepreneurs and marriage, I mentally added it to my must-read list.
 After all, I grew up in an entrepreneur family.
 I saw first-hand how many hours my dad poured into his snack food manufacturing business, how much my mom … Continue reading Start, Love, Repeat: How to Stay in Love with Your Entrepreneur in a Crazy Start-Up World

-This Labour Day weekend, I've been thinking about work and prayer, so today I offer this round-up of prayer resources related to work, justice, unemployment, and job loss.
-As in my earlier articles on How to Pray When You Can't Find the Words, in each case below, I've included a short excerpt with a link … Continue reading How to Pray About Work When You Can’t Find the Words
+last updated September 5, 2021 This Labour Day weekend, I've been thinking about work and prayer, so today I offer this round-up of prayer resources related to work, justice, unemployment, and job loss.
+As in my earlier articles on How to Pray When You Can't Find the Words, in each case below, I've included a … Continue reading How to Pray About Work When You Can’t Find the Words

 Several weeks ago I received an email from the managing editor of Canadian Mennonite seeking permission to print one of my church employment articles as a sidebar for a feature story.
 You'll find their feature story here: When your services are no longer required which explores "how corporate personnel strategies have crept into the church, and why … Continue reading In the Aftermath of Painful Job Loss